-The deadline for asking your employer to have your taxes balanced (February 17) or file an individual tax return (April 1) is slowly approaching.
+The deadline for asking your employer to have your taxes reviewed in a tax reconciliation (February 15) or file an individual tax return (April 1) is slowly approaching.
 Read further how (or even if) it concerns you.

 Please note: The article explains the procedure for employees only.
 A bit different procedure applies to self-employed or other sources of income.